 All Bob Willis Trophy matches are being played behind closed doors due to the coronavirus restrictions in place.
-This report was therefore written following a day watching the ECB’s enhanced live stream of the match, without which this report would not have been possible.
-The stream was watched with the commentary muted and with notes being taken to enable the author to replicate as far as possible his experience of watching matches live; and to enable him to form his own view of the play.
+This report was therefore written following a day watching Warwickshire CCC’s live stream of the match without which it would not have been possible.
+The stream was watched throughout with the commentary muted and with notes being taken to enable the author to replicate as far as possible his experience of watching matches live; and to enable him to form his own view of the play.

 Bob Willis Trophy.
 Central Group.
 Warwickshire v Somerset.
 15th, 16th, 17th, and 18th August 2020.
 Edgbaston.

 Warwickshire.
 R.M.Yates, R.M.H.
 Rhodes (c), S.R.
 Hain, I.R.
 Bell, M.J.
 Lamb, M.G.K.
 Burgess (w), T.T.
 Bresnan, A.T.
 Thomson, H.J.H.
 Brookes, C.N.
 Miles, O.H.
 Hannon-Dalby.

 Somerset.
 E.J.
 Byrom, T.A.
 Lammonby, T.B.
 Abell (c), J.C.
 Hildreth, T. Banton, S.M.
 Davies (w), L. Gregory, C. Overton, R.E. van der Merwe, J.Overton, J.H.
 Davey.

 Overnight.
 Warwickshire 121.
 Somerset 80 for 2.
 Somerset trail by 41 runs with eight first innings wickets standing.

 Second day.
 16th August – Glowering skies – glorious cricket